-1. Students will pick five (or however many you decide) objects from the table and they will decide how each object could be a metaphor for one of the functions of a wetland.
-Students should fill in the wetland metaphor table on their Student Worksheet.
+1. Give each student (or group) an item from the set.
+Give students a minute or two to think about how their item is like a wetland.
 They should have learned about some functions of wetlands from their experiments, and they can read about some of the functions on the Wetland Habitats sign.
 But they will also have to be imaginative and creative.